madskjeldgaard/sc-scratchpad.nvim/README.md

 ## Installation

+You need NVim >= 0.5 to use this plugin.

 [This plugin uses nui.nvim](https://github.com/MunifTanjim/nui.nvim) for the UI and it needs to be installed along side this plugin.

 Using [vim-plugin](https://github.com/junegunn/vim-plug)